 Reviewers will consider up to five additional pages outside the application narrative and appendices to score this section.
-Applicants that do not submit additional explanations for this section will not be scored on the Competitive Preference Priorities and, therefore, will not be eligible to receive additional points.
+Applicants that do not submit additional explanations for this section will not be scored on the Competitive Preference Priorities, and, therefore, will not be eligible to receive additional points.

-Each of the three Competitive Preference Priorities has an established point value, listed below.
+Each of the four Competitive Preference Priorities has an established point value, listed below.
 Applicants are awarded points for a priority if they demonstrate all related criteria.
 These points are added to the total points earned on the scoring rubric for the application narrative and appendices.
-The final, total points possible does not increase.
+The final, total points possible, does not increase.

 - Strategic Replacement (10 points): Priority will be given to applications where a high-performing school serves to replace a poor-performing school that is closing or ought to be closed.
-Within this category, the Department will prioritize innovative applications that replace poor community school operators who hold desirable "fixed advantages," such as high visibility locations serving high-need neighborhoods and customer bases of parents and students actively seeking better school options, with high-performing community schools able to do more for students with these advantages; - High-Need Location (8 points): Priority will be given to applications where a high-performing school will serve a neighborhood where there is no meaningful high-quality option; - Educationally Disadvantaged Students (5 points): Priority will be given to applications in urban areas that serve high numbers of educationally or socioeconomically disadvantaged students in the state's most challenged urban communities.
-At a minimum, awarded proposals will serve low-income and minority families at rates greater than current segment averages.
+Within this category, the Department will prioritize innovative applications that replace poor community operators who hold desirable "fixed advantages" such as high visibility locations serving high-need neighborhoods, customer bases of parents and students actively seeking better school options, with high-performing community schools able to do more for students with these advantages. - High-Need Location (8 points): Priority will be given to applications where a high-performing school will serve a neighborhood where there is no meaningful high-quality option. - Educationally Disadvantaged Students (5 points): Priority will be given to applications in urban areas that serve high numbers of educationally or socioeconomically disadvantaged students in the state's most challenged urban communities.
+At a minimum, awarded proposals will serve low-income and minority families at rates greater than current segment averages. - Proven Educational Models (5 points): Priority will be given to applications that indicate the intention to replicate a successful and proven educational model by an operator/management organization with a proven track record of developing and operating high-performing schools.